 Step out into the wilds, listen to the call of birds, feel the warmth of the sun.
 The human spirit heals and strengthens amid the wild beneficence of swirling clouds bringing rain, following the trail of the deer, to the place unmarked.
 Consider Biblical accounts of Moses, Elijah, and Jesus fasting for 40 days and nights in mountain and desert wilderness, facing thirst, hunger, wild animals and other temptations.
 As well, the traditional Native American Vision Quest encourages deep communion with the fundamental forces and spiritual energies of creation, where divine guidance can arrive in the form of a vision or dream, a purpose or destiny.

-The healing and blessings of God’s green Earth also register on scientific terms.
+The healing and blessings of Creator’s green Earth also register on scientific terms.
 Mountain meadows process snow and rain into springs and rivers to slake our thirst.
 Tall forests exchange carbon dioxide and filter pollutants for our daily breathing pleasure.
 The shifting tides of the vast oceans nurture your red snapper dinner as well as foment the storms that invigorate my eggplant, lettuce, and carrot salad.

 As wildernesses are ploughed under for subdivisions and freeways, our rivers and skies polluted with the toxic outflow of industrial consumerism and capitalism, our species gradually loses the ability to heal itself and prosper into the future.